orm81zp/project-BabyYodaBot/README.md

 └───────────────────┴──────────────────────────────────────────────────────────┘
 ```

-### add-note
+### add note

-Used to add a note: `add-note`.
+Used to add a note: `add note`.

 ```
-Enter command: add-note
+Enter a command: add note
-(Press Control + C to exit from menu)
+🧙 I need more information to continue.
+Tell me --exit to stop!
 Enter content: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
-Enter tags, separated only by commas or spaces (optional): lorem dummy Note added!
+Enter Tags (optional): lorem, dummy
+Note added!
 ```

-### all-notes
+### all notes

-Used to display all notes: `all-notes`
+Used to display all notes: `all notes`

 ```
-Enter command: all-notes
+Enter command: all notes

                                                   ⚔ All Notes
 ┏━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━┓